Mike Harrison (bishop): Episcopal ministry

-On 16 December 2015, Harrison was announced as the next Bishop of Dunwich, a suffragan bishop in the Diocese of St Edmundsbury.
+On 16 December 2015, Harrison was announced as the next Bishop of Dunwich, the sole suffragan bishop in the Diocese of St Edmundsbury.
 On 24 February 2016, he was consecrated a bishop during a service at Westminster Abbey.
 He was installed as the Bishop of Dunwich at St Edmundsbury Cathedral on 27 February.

+On 4 June 2024, it was announced that Harrison would be the next Bishop of Exeter, the diocesan bishop of the Diocese of Exeter, from autumn 2024.
+He legally became Bishop of Exeter on 25 September 2024, when his election to that See was confirmed at Lambeth Palace Chapel.

 Views

 In January 2023, Harrison welcomed the Church of England's introduction of blessings of same-sex couples but expressed disappointment that it did not go further: "the faithful, pastoral, loving and just way forward is to extend Holy Matrimony to same-sex couples".

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Harrison is married to Rachel, an occupational therapist.
 Together, they have four children.